NeuronLinkAI/NeuronLink-CA/README.md

 ## New in 3.3: Code Actions, More Powerful Modes, and a new Discord! 🚀

-This release brings significant improvements to how you interact with Roo Code:
+This release brings significant improvements to how you interact with Neuron Link or Neuron Link code agent, Neuron Link CA:

 ### Code Actions

-Roo Code now integrates directly with VS Code's native code actions system, providing quick fixes and refactoring options right in your editor.
-Look for the lightbulb 💡 to access Roo Code's capabilities without switching context.
+Neuron Link or Neuron Link code agent, Neuron Link CA now integrates directly with VS Code's native code actions system, providing quick fixes and refactoring options right in your editor.
+Look for the lightbulb 💡 to access Neuron Link or Neuron Link code agent, Neuron Link CA's capabilities without switching context.

 ### Enhanced Mode Capabilities